sel8888/harmonic-shape-transform-2026-koncept/README.md

 **Year:** 2026

-💡 "Hypotesis after testing HST Harmonic Note improves ANY spectral method as initialization."
+💡 After testing HST Harmonic Note improves ANY spectral method as initialization.

 ## The Discovery